-- Harmonized Tiered Approach to Measure and Assess the Potential Exposure to Airborne Emissions of Engineered Nano-Objects and their Agglomerates and Aggregates at Workplaces (OECD WPMN, 2015).
-Offers methodologies for the "systematic, consistent, practical and flexible for conducting field-based, real-time workplace release and exposure measurement and assessment."
+- Harmonized Tiered Approach to Measure and Assess the Potential Exposure to Airborne Emissions of Engineered Nano-Objects and their Agglomerates and Aggregates at Workplaces.
+A harmonized, tiered approach that is systematic, consistent, practical and flexible and that addresses the need for a methodology for conducting field-based workplace exposure measurement and assessment.
+[OECD WPMN, 2015]

 - Formulating occupational exposure limits values (OELs) (Inhalation & dermal).
 Provides baseline occupational exposure limits for nanomaterials, including nanocellulose.
 [Scaffold SPD7, 2014]